jakubpulaczewski/pipeline-flow/docs/pages/advanced/plugins/plugin_development.rst

 Creating a plugin in ``pipeline-flow`` is **super simple**—it only involves **two steps**.

 1. Implement the specific plugin interface.
 2. Define the plugin logic.
-That's it! 🎉
+That's it! |:tada:|

 **Example**: